 Step Servicer Action 1 Capitalize eligible arrearages.
-The following are considered d as acceptable arrearages for capitalization: accrued interest; out-of-pocket escrow advances to third parties, provided they are paid prior to the effective date of the mortgage loan modification; servicing advances paid to third parties in the ordinary course of business and not retained by the servicer, provided they are paid prior to the effective date of the mortgage loan modification, if allowed by state laws; and o franco a manifestal a a manufactura de la consecución dela consecución de la consecución dela consecución de la consecución de la consecución de la consecución dela consecución de la consecución de la consecución dela consecución de la consecución de la consecución de la consecuc any outstanding non-interest bearing balance previously completed payment deferral. e from a previously completed loan modification or a NOTE: If applicable state law prohibits capitalization of past due interest or any other amount, the servicer must collect such funds from the borrower over a period not to exceed 60 months unless the borrower decides to pay the amount up-front.
-Late charges may not be capitalized and must be waived if the borrower satisfies all conditions of the Trial Period Plan.
-See Administering an Escrow Account in Connection With a I Escrow Account and Paying Expenses for additional inform 2 Set the modification interest rate to a fixed rate based on the requirements in the following table using the contractual interest rate in effect for the periodic payment due in the month of the evaluation date.
-If the mortgage loan is Then the servicer must a fixed rate (including an ARM or step-rate that has Set the modified interest rate to the lesser of reached its final step) the Fannie Mae Modification Interest Rate, or the borrower's current contractual interest rate. an ARM or step-rate that has not reached its final Set the modified interest rate to the lesser of interest rate the Fannie Mae Modification Interest Rate, the final interest rate for the step-rate modification, or the lifetime interest rate cap for the ARM.
-3 Extend the term to 480 months from the mortgage loan mo odification effective date.
-NOTE: When the mortgage loan is secured by a property where the title is held as a leasehold estate, the term of the leasehold estate must not expire prior to the date that is five years beyond the new maturity date of the modified mortgage loan.
+The following are considere accrued interest; d as acceptable arrearages for capitalization: out-of-pocket escrow advances to third parties, provided they are paid prior to the effective date of the mortgage loan modification; servicing advances paid to third parties in the ordinary course of business and not retained by the servicer, provided they are paid prior to the effective date of the mortgage loan modification, if allowed by state laws; and any outstanding non-interest bearing balance from a previously completed loan modification or a previously completed payment deferral.
+NO TE: If applicable state law prohibits capitalization of past due interest or any other amount, the servicer must collect such funds from the borrower over a period not to exceed 60 months unless the borrower decides to pay the amount up-front.
+Late charges may not be capitalized and must be waived ifthe borrower satisfies all conditions of the Trial Period Plan.
+See Administering an Escrow Account in Connection With a Mortgage Loan Modification in B-1-01, Administering an Escrow Account and Paying Expenses for additional information.
+2 Set the modification interest rate to a fixed rate based on contractual interest rate in effect for the periodic payment If the mortgage loan is Then the servicer must a fixed rate (including an ARM or step-rate that has reached its final step) Set the modified interest rate to the lesser of an ARM or step-rate that has not reached its final interest rate Set the modified interest rate to the lesser of the Fannie Mae Modification Interest Rate, the final interest rate for the step-rate modification, or the lifetime interest rate cap for the ARM.
+3 Extend the term to 480 months from the mortgage loan m odification effective date.
+NOTE: When the mortgage loan is secured by a property where the title is held as a leasehold estate, theterm of the leasehold estate must not expire prior to the date that is five years beyond the new maturity date of the modified mortgage loan.
 In the event that the current term of the leasehold estate would expire prior to such date, the term of the leasehold estate must be renegotiated to satisfy this requirement for the mortgage loan to be eligible for the mortgage loan modification.
-4 Forbear principal if the post-modification MTMLTV ratio is greater than 100%, in an amount that is the lesser of an amount that would create a post-modification MTMLTV ratio of 100% using the interest-bearing UPB, or 30% of the gross post-modification UPB of the mo 5 Provide or increase principal forbearance until a 20% P&I p not forbear more than payment reduction is achieved; however, the servicer must principal balance, or MTMLTV ratio less than 80% using the interest-bearing 30% of the gross post-modification UPB of the mo ortgage loan.
+4 Forbear principal if the post-modification MTMLTV ratio is greater than 100%, in an amount that is the lesser of an amount that would create a post-modification MTMLTV ratio of 100% using the interest-bearing UPB, or 30% of the gross post-modification UPB of the mortgage loan.
+5 Provide or increase principal forbearance until a 20% P&I payment reduction is achieved; however, the servicer must not forbear more than an amount that would create a post-modification MTMLTV ratio less than 80% using the interest-bearing principal balance, or 30% of the gross post-modification UPB of the mortgage loan.